nesl/LabSense/README.md

     git clone git@github.com:jtsao22/LabSense.git

    The LabSense Project should now be at open-zwave/cpp/examples/linux/LabSense.

 7. Navigate to LabSense/LabSenseZwave/
-8. Make the code
+8. Make the code and run the executable

     make

-9. Run the executable:

     ./LabSenseZwave [serial port]

    To figure out what serial port, please plug the Z-stick into the Guruplug and run dmesg.
 A line similar to the following should specify the port:

-   "cp210x converter now attached to [serial port]" Unless other usb devices are plugged in, usually the serial port is /dev/ttyUSB0.
+   "cp210x converter now attached to [serial port]"

+   Unless other usb devices are plugged in, usually the serial port is /dev/ttyUSB0.

 The previous steps are used for local viewing of the data coming off the sensors.
 If an online graphical view of the